 If you do not know the Kendrick brothers by name, you almost certainly know them by their films: Flywheel (2003), Facing the Giants (2006), Fireproof (2008), and Courageous (2011).
 Stephen, Alex, and Shannon Kendrick have just released their fifth faith-based film, War Room.
 War Room, starring popular Bible teachers Priscilla Shirer and Beth Moore, looks like it may well be the most successful of their films to date bringing in $11 million just on its opening weekend; more than triple it’s $3 million production budget.

-Given the popularity of Christian themed films and the considerable buzz about this one in particular, my wife, Kathy, and I went to see War Room on the evening of September 3rd so that I could write a review.
+Given the popularity of Christian themed films and the considerable buzz about this one, in particular, my wife, Kathy, and I went to see War Room on the evening of September 3rd so that I could write a review.
 For those of you who read my review of Mark Burnett and Roma Downey’s movie, Son of God, you know that I am a bit skeptical of the Christian movie genre as a whole.
 Nonetheless, I do want to offer what I hope to be a fair review.
 This review will not touch on every single facet of the movie or even on every theme it presents, but I do hope to address what I believe to be the most important of them.

-War Room is centered around Tony and Elizabeth Jordan, their ten year old daughter, Danielle, and Elizabeth’s real estate client-turned Christian friend, Mrs. Clara.
+War Room is centered around Tony and Elizabeth Jordan, their ten-year-old daughter, Danielle, and Elizabeth’s real estate client-turned Christian friend, Mrs. Clara.
 The Jordan marriage is in serious trouble.
 Tony, a pharmaceutical salesman who travels extensively in his work, is the kind of husband and father one loves to hate.
 Though a hard worker, he shows little interest in his daughter and pursues a female work interest behind his wife’s back.
-Elizabeth, played by Priscilla Shirer, goes to Mrs. Clara’s home discuss the particulars of putting it on the market.
+Elizabeth, played by Priscilla Shirer, goes to Mrs. Clara’s home to discuss the particulars of putting it on the market.
 The meeting, however, went far beyond deciding on a listing price for the house.

 Mrs. Clara, an older widow, is a Christian fiercely devoted to prayer which she does in a closet she has dubbed her “War Room.”
 Mrs. Clara goes to war here, battling Satan who is portrayed as the source of every form of evil plaguing mankind.
-Rather than plotting troop positions on a military map, Mrs. Clara pins prayer requests and Scripture verses on the wall of her war room, prays to God, and rebukes the Enemy.
+Rather than plotting troop positions on a military map, Mrs. Clara pins prayer requests and Scripture verses on the wall of her war room prays to God and rebukes the Enemy.

 Mrs. Clara begins to ask Elizabeth some probing questions about her family, marriage, and church attendance.
 Upon learning that the Jordan family is at the point of collapse, Mrs. Clara exhorts Elizabeth to fight for her marriage in her own war room.